 CDI has specific objectives regarding enhancing a sense of personal safety and belonging in the community, alongside improved inter-agency collaboration and connection between service providers and residents in Tallaght West.
-In 2010, we introduced our Restorative Practices Programme in order to facilitate the progression of these objectives.
+In 2010, we introduced our Restorative Practices Programme in order to support the progression of these objectives.
 With the overall aim of supporting Tallaght West to become a Restorative Community, our RP programme has involved the provision of training to the management and staff of statutory, community and voluntary organisations with responsibility for the well-being of children and also to parents, residents and young people.
-The RP Programme has also involved the training of RP trainers to develop capacity and sustainability of Restorative Practices across the country and the development of support networks for sharing learning and developing joint activities to promote the use of RP, and the development of a national RP network, Restorative Practices Ireland.
+The RP Programme has also involved the training of RP trainers to develop capacity and the sustainability of Restorative Practices across the country, the development of support networks for sharing learning and developing joint activities to promote the use of RP, and the development of a national RP network Restorative Practices Ireland.

-Evaluation Report and Policy Brief
+Evaluation Reports and Policy Brief

 George Best: Restorative Practices Programme Coordinator